Patient Portal206-264-1111 Schedule Appointment

-If you’ve been diagnosed with IBS or you’re still trying to figure out what’s going on with your gut, you’ve probably heard a lot of conflicting advice.
+If you’ve been diagnosed with IBS or are still trying to figure out what’s going on with your gut, you’ve probably heard a lot of conflicting advice.

-Today, I want to break down the most common myths about IBS—misconceptions that could be keeping you stuck, frustrated, and still struggling with symptoms.
+Here’s a breakdown of the most common myths about IBS—misconceptions that can keep you stuck, frustrated, and still struggling with symptoms.

 ✅ Myth #1: “IBS is all in your head.”

 If someone tells you to “just relax” or that it’s “all in your head,” they don’t understand IBS.
-And you deserve better treatment than that.
+You deserve better care.

 ✅ Myth #2: “IBS always involves diarrhea or pain.”

-IBS can include diarrhea or abdominal pain or cramping.
-But those symptoms are not required for you to have IBS.
+• IBS can include diarrhea or abdominal pain, but these symptoms are not required.

-IBS is a very broad term, that covers a lot of ground.
+IBS is a broad term covering a variety of symptom patterns.

 ✅ Myth #3: “IBS and IBD are basically the same thing.”

-Nope!
-IBS and IBD might sound similar, but they are completely different conditions.
+• IBS and IBD may sound similar, but they are completely different:

-• IBD (Inflammatory Bowel Disease), includes Crohn’s disease and ulcerative colitis, and it involves significant visual damage to the gut lining and shows up on scopes or imaging.
+• IBD: Includes Crohn’s disease and ulcerative colitis, causing visible gut damage on scopes or imaging.

 ✅ Myth #4: “There is a test for IBS.”

-The next step is to work with a doctor who can help you figure out exactly what is causing your IBS.
+The next step is to work with a doctor who can help identify the root cause of your IBS.

 ✅ Myth #5: “Stress causes IBS.”

-In fact, your IBS is probably one of main causes of stress in your life.
-Not the other way around.
+• Often, IBS itself is one of the main causes of stress in a person’s life.

 ✅ Myth #6: “You just have to live with it.”